ddaugher/backoffice_docs/source/getting-started-guide.rst

 Getting Started Guide
 ~~~~~~~~~~~~~~~~~~~~~

-The goal of this guide is to get your app up and running on Gigalixir.
+The goal of this guide is to get your app up and running on BackofficeDocs.
 You will sign up for an account, prepare your app, deploy, and provision a database.

 If you're deploying an open source project, we provide consulting services free of charge. :ref:`Contact us<help>` and we'll send you a pull request with everything you need to get started.